Get insider access

 AW3423DWF 34" QD-OLED 3440 x 1440 165Hz FreeSync Premium Pro 1 2

-Our unit of the Dell Alienware AW3423DW monitor was manufactured in February 2022, and you can see the label here.
+Our Dell Alienware AW3423DW monitor was manufactured in February 2022, and you can see the label here.
 It was originally tested with firmware M0B101, but Dell released a firmware update in Dec.
 2023, labeled as M0B106 or M0B205, depending on the unit you received.
-You can only update it with an NVIDIA graphics card, and it improves the Input Lag, but it doesn't change the brightness or anything else performance-related.
+You can only update it with an NVIDIA graphics card.
+It improves the Input Lag, but it doesn't change the brightness or anything else performance-related.

 Compared To Other Monitors

-The Dell AW3423DW is an excellent ultrawide gaming monitor that delivers better picture quality than LED-backlit monitors.
-It has incredible motion handling, and HDR games look fantastic thanks to the small highlights that pop.
-However, it's best to use it in a dark room to get those perfect black levels OLEDs are known for as the black levels rise in bright rooms.
-While it's better than most monitors for gaming, it also has some limitations for desktop use, like the problems with text clarity and the Automatic Brightness Limiter in HDR.
-If you want this only for gaming, it's an excellent choice, but don't use it as a primary display for general desktop use.
+The Dell AW3423DW is a remarkable ultrawide gaming monitor that delivers better picture quality than most monitors.
+It has incredible motion handling, and HDR games look fantastic thanks to its vivid colors and small highlights that pop.
+However, it's best to use it in a dark room to get those perfect black levels OLEDs are known for, as the black levels rise in bright rooms.
+While it's better than most monitors for gaming, there are other QD-OLEDs with a higher refresh rate, like the Dell Alienware AW2725DF, and you can also consider the slightly cheaper Dell Alienware AW3423DWF if you don't need the native G-SYNC support of the AW3423DW.

 See our recommendations for the best gaming monitors, the best ultrawide monitors, and the best HDR gaming monitors.